far718/git-practice/README.md

 ## Merging

-- Merging means to bring the changes from one branch into another branch
+Merging means to bring the changes from one branch into another branch

 - Fast-merging happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.

+- An automatic merge happens when two histories have diverged, but git is able to reconcile them into one set of changes.
+This creates a new commit in current branch.